What's an MD, DO, DPM, NP, PA and MA?

 What a DO does:

-Nurse practitioners practice in primary, acute and specialty healthcare services.
+NPs practice in primary, acute and specialty healthcare services.
 They treat the whole person and guide each patient to make smart health and lifestyle choices.
-NPs practice independently.
+They do not require physician supervision to make clinical decisions, meaning they practice independently.

 Training: